11 of the Best Hikes in San Diego…Most Within 15 Minutes of Your Door!

 Beginner Hikes

-These hikes are more closely aligned with rugged walks through nature than a true hike up the side of a mountain.
+These hikes are more like rugged walks through nature than true hikes.
 If you’re looking for some fresh air without having to climb a mountainside, these are the hikes for you!

 1. Los Penasquitos Canyon Preserve Trail